-The sudden increase and decrease in electricity through the lightning path in air generates electromagnetic radiation much like a broadcast antenna.
-A broad range of frequencies is transmitted, including radio waves.
-The transmitted radio signals are known as sferics, and can be heard as snaps or static on AM radio bands.
-Networks of receiving stations on the ground can measure the time and amplitude of the sferics.
+During a lightning stroke, the changing flow of electricity along the lightning channel creates and broadcasts electromagnetic waves called sferics.
+A broad range of frequencies is transmitted, including radio waves that you hear as static or snaps on AM radio.
+Detectors on the ground receive these radio signals and accurately measure their strength and time of arrival.
 Other types of lightning sensors are based on magnetic direction finders.

 To pinpoint the location of each lightning strike, a continent-wide array of multiple ground stations observe signals from the same lightning discharge.
 These ground stations either have direction-finding capability or relative time-of-arrival capability (to infer the range of the strike from the station).
 Regardless of the station capabilities, the strike is located by triangulating directions or ranges from all the stations that received the signal.
 All the strike locations during a time interval (5 minutes to a hour) are then plotted on a map (Fig. 15.24).
-The received amplitude can also be used to estimate lightningstroke strength.
-This forms the basis of groundbased lightning detection networks (LDN).
+Such an array of detectors on the Earth's surface and associated communication and computer equipment is called a lightning detection network (LDN).